cardo-org/rembus.python/README.md

 ```

 > **WHY ASSIGN A NAME TO A COMPONENT?**
-If component is anonymous then a random identifier that changes at each
+If a component is anonymous then a random identifier that changes at each
 connection event is used as the component identifier.
 In this case the broker
 is unable to bind the component to a persistent twin and messages published
 when the component is offline get not broadcasted to the component when it gets